 Finally, solo travel is the best exercise in personal development you can undertake.
 Solo travellers need to be entirely self-reliant and as a result, become more assertive and confident.
 You can spend an enormous amount on courses to increase your confidence, but the money is better spent on a solo journey to a foreign land where you know nobody and where you cannot speak the language.

 Possible Feelings Of Loneliness

 If relying on the Internet does not work, try finding another destination.
 If you are more comfortable with a place then the less lonely you will be.
-If a particularly city, town or beach is making you miss home more and more, than find somewhere else.
+If a particular city, town or beach is making you miss home more and more then find somewhere else.
 Eventually, you will find people who connect with you and at that time, your feelings of loneliness will disappear.

 Solo Travel Costs You More

 Travelling solo will cost you more – there is almost no way to avoid this.
 Some costs are the same – public transport, food, entrance fees – but some will cost you significantly more – namely accommodation or private transport.
 Re accommodation, I have a particular dislike in sharing rooms with people I do not know (such as dorms) so I always opt for private rooms – if travelling alone you know this will cost more.
 Second, if you need to go somewhere that public transport does not reach, or it is difficult to reach, then the cost to you is going to be a real shock.
 I remember travelling solo along the Wakhan Corridor in Afghanistan and travelling solo in Somaliland – the cost per day for a vehicle and driver was extremely high.
 If other travellers were around, I would have sought to have one or two join me to half my costs, but there were no other travellers.
 I had no option but to take the journey, however, for a shorter time than originally planned.